ml4scisoc/ml4scisoc.github.io/_sources/syllabus/schedule.md

   - [Interpretability Beyond Feature Attribution: Quantitative Testing with Concept Activation Vectors (TCAV)](https://arxiv.org/abs/1711.11279) and [A unified approach to interpreting model predictions](https://dl.acm.org/doi/10.5555/3295222.3295230)
   - Paper Presentation by
 * - 2021-04-06
-  - Choosing Explanations and using explantions
+  - Choosing Explanations and using explanations
   - [How can I choose an explainer?
 An Application-grounded Evaluation of Post-hoc Explanations](https://dl.acm.org/doi/pdf/10.1145/3442188.3445941) [Actionable Recourse in Linear Classification](https://dl.acm.org/doi/10.1145/3287560.3287566)
   - Paper Presentation by